Ops

 }

-let square_op = Op::new("Square", Arity::Exact(1), my_square_op);
+let square_op = Op::Fn("Square", Arity::Exact(1), my_square_op);

 Now you have a new square_op which is completely compatible with the rest of the Radiate GP system and can be plugged in anywhere a regular Op can be used!
-For more information on creating ops, checkout the API docs to see how the rest are created - its not too crazy.
+For more information on creating ops, check out the API docs to see how the rest are created - it's not too crazy.

 Alters